|Distance||845 miles (1363 km)|

 Travel between Rome, Italy and Madrid, Spain by plane is: Partially open.

 International entry status: Entry is partially open for citizens and permanent residents of Italy

 Conditions of entry:

-The information above was last checked on 11/06/2021.
-Remember to review the latest COVID-19 travel safety regulations for your flight from Rome to Madrid as this information can change.
+The information above was last checked on 21/09/2021.
+This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your flight from Rome to Madrid before travelling.

 The restriction level for your return flight to Rome, Italy from Madrid is: Partially open.

 International entry is allowed for: Entry is partially open for citizens and permanent residents of Spain